webplantmedia/wc-shortcodes/README.md

 ## Changelog ##

+### Version 1.18

+* Navigation element needed to return string and no echo value.

 ### Version 1.17

 * Added ability to showcase posts of any post type in an isotope / masonry layout.